aditya0703/MLH_Code_Sample/README.md

 I have not included the makefile and some other files I used for compilation for simplistic purposes, but are available upon request.

 My header file is fully commented for code clean-up and reuse and I used static implementation to hide the "behind-the-scenes" work.

+trimit.c and trimit.h we're not written by me and the author's have been credited at the top of the file, I used it for implementation of my inventory.c commands.